 Key points before you call

-Official Lennox customer-facing downloads found: 2.
+Lennox PDF downloads found: 2.

-Local review factors: capacity, electrical service, breaker and wiring scope, installation access, drain pan setup, and project timeline.
+Home fit factors: capacity, electrical service, breaker and wiring scope, installation access, drain pan setup, and project timeline.

-Point-of-Use Water Heater local fit
+Point-of-Use Water Heater fit for Tampa homes

-Source path and model cues for Point-of-Use Water Heater
+Official model details for Point-of-Use Water Heater

 Cost, permit, rebate, and warranty questions for Point-of-Use Water Heater